- Diseases, Disorders & Conditions»

 I was still getting antibiotics through an IV and could not pass gas or have a bowel movement.
 The doctor gave me more medicine for gas and more laxatives.
 This did not immediately help because in the evening I requested an enema to relieve the pain and discomfort of not passing gas or stool.

 During the day, I was sitting up almost all of the time and getting to know my hospital roommate from Bangladesh.
-He was a young man who had just had an operation to remove a tumor behind his eye.
+He was a young man who had just had an operation to remove a tumor from behind his eye.

 Thursday, April 30, was my last full day in the hospital.
 The doctor was tempted to release me on this date, but we decided it would be best for me to spend another day in the hospital.
 I was eating regular food now and finally starting to pass gas.
 I was still also getting regular antibiotic injections through an IV.